The Voice Portugal: Series overview

 Warning: the following table presents a significant amount of different colors.

 Seasons' synopses

 Season 1 (2011–2012)

-The first season, under the A Voz de Portugal, was hosted by Catarina Furtado, and the four coaches were singer-songwriter Paulo Gonzo, pop rock duo Anjos, YouTube sensation Mia Rose, and GNR lead vocalist Rui Reininho.
+The first season, under the name A Voz de Portugal, was hosted by Catarina Furtado, and the four coaches were singer-songwriter Paulo Gonzo, pop rock duo Anjos, YouTube sensation Mia Rose, and GNR lead vocalist Rui Reininho.

 Season 2 (2014)

-The second season of The Voice Portugal was hosted by Catarina Furtado and Vasco Palmeirim.
+The second season of The Voice Portugal was hosted by Furtado and Vasco Palmeirim.
 Reininho returned as coach alongside new coaches Mickael Carreira, Amor Electro vocalist Marisa Liz, and Anselmo Ralph.
 The knockouts round was introduced during this season.

 Season 3 (2015–2016)

 The third season of The Voice Portugal began in October 2015.
 All panelists from last season returned except Reininho, who was replaced by a new coach, Aurea.

 Season 4 (2016)

-The fourth season was announced at the end of the third season in October 2016.
-The hosts and the four coaches remained the same.
+The fourth season was announced at the end of the third season, in January 2016, and premiered nine months later, in October.
+The hosts and coaches remained the same.